nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Both title and description should not be left blank.

 Examples:
-* `task t/Prepare slides for studio d/Topic Environment Model`
+* `task t/Prepare studio slides d/Topic Environment Model` adds a ToDo with title "Prepare studio slides" and description "Topic Environment Model" to the task list.
-* `task t/Collect robot d/At MakersLab`
+* `task t/Collect robot d/At MakersLab` adds a ToDo with title "Collect robot" and description "MakersLab" to the task list.

 Expected outcome: <br>
 ![AddingToDo](images/AddingToDo.png) <br>